 The above list is just a few of the more common scenarios, however as you begin to combine the above into interconnected logic via Pulsar topics + Functions the myriad of problems you can solve with minimal infrastructure becomes quite impressive.

-I’m really not going to get into the details of Apache Pulsar itself, as there are countless articles that cover this in great detail and the Apache Pulsar docs
+I’m really not going to get into the details of Apache Pulsar itself, as there are countless articles that cover this in great detail and the Apache Pulsar docs are pretty awesome!

 So what exactly are Pulsar Functions?
 Well, they are compute processes that can be co-located with the cluster nodes.
 They are designed to consume messages from input topic(s), execute user-defined processing logic (the function itself) and publish results to an output topic.
 Optionally you can leverage Apache BookKeeper for state persistence and audit to a logging topic.